LaineyMendoza/DataSocietyApr7/README.md

 # DataSocietyApr7

-we can add text in RStudio
+We can add text in RStudio

+We can also add text editing in GitHub